When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Axel a Name in the Bible?

-The name Axel is not in the Bible, but it is derived from a Biblical boy’s name, Absalom.
-In the Hebrew Bible, Absalom was the favorite son of King David, who was exiled for murdering his half-brother and killed in an attempted rebellion against his father (4).
+The name Axel does not appear directly in the Bible.
+However, it is a derivative of the Biblical name Absalom.
+In the Old Testament, Absalom was a son of King David, known for his beauty and his rebellion against his father.

 Is Axel a Viking Name?